MarcoRoma96/paccobot/README.md

 # paccobot
-A ranking bot for generic purposes, allowing to keep points for different cathegories or championships
+A ranking bot for generic purposes, allowing to keep points for different cathegories or championships.
+You can find my running version of this bot and test it on telegram as `@ilpaccobot`, but consider that if you uses existing championship or player's names you are playing with some groups of friends somewere else in the world!
+Otherwise, you can create your own using this repository and simply obtaining a new Token by `@BotFather`.
+You can find a good tutorial for beginners here: <https://www.freecodecamp.org/news/how-to-create-a-telegram-bot-using-python>

 ## Token
 The file the bot read to get the Token and maybe in the future other informations, should be called `env.json`. `example_env.json` is an example of this file, you can set there your specific bot token and remember to rename it removing `example_`.